• Skip to primary navigation

 When quantitative measurements are required, then a more accurate value for distance must be measured.
 The distance to the object is critical because the camera uses this value to estimate the attenuation of the infrared signal based on environmental conditions.

-Just like with professional photography, camera settings are essential for an accurate inspection.
+Like professional photography, camera settings are essential for an accurate inspection.
 Some aspects cannot be manipulated in the thermogram after capturing the image.
 Typically, distance to the target, focus, and temperature range are not manipulated in the software.
-Better to get the settings right, and the image right, than to be forced to redo an inspection.
+Better to get the settings right and the image right than to be forced to redo an inspection.

 Sophisticated thermal imaging software typically allows for ambient temperature, emissivity, relative humidity, and reflected temperature to be manipulated after the fact.

-It is always a good practice for the thermographer to set values as accurately as they can in the camera before performing an IR inspection.
+It is always good practice for the thermographer to set values as accurately as possible in the camera before performing an IR inspection.
 Those adjustments improve consistency and speed up the process of diagnosing problems quickly.
 An experienced thermographer following these practices can make recommendations immediately following the survey.

 However, the system’s ability to adjust parameters after inspection within the thermograms is typically used to improve the quality of the image, analyze data, and create reports.
-A user may modify parameters to develop similar or reference images that can be trended over time or compared to similar equipment.
+Users may modify parameters to develop similar or reference images that can be trended over time or compared to similar equipment.

 What is Spot Size in thermal analysis?